New mobilities: What ecosystem for tomorrow ?

 The models developed attempt to understand and satisfy stakeholders’ mobility requirements in a transition context.
 In more detail, the themes tackled by our research are the following:

-- Sustainable urban mobility: we deepen and analyze the mobility eco-system (new usages, new services as MaaS, multi-modal transport system) in connection with the ecological, digital and social transition of the urban spaces or territories with the integration of the autonomous car.
+- Sustainable urban mobility: we rethink the mobility concept (new usages, new services, multi-modal transport, scenarios, governance system) for the ecological, digital and social transition of the urban spaces or territories with the integration of the autonomous car.

 - Electro-mobility economy: we study the link between the business models of new electrical vehicles and the smart grid, and also at the services economy of new mobilities.

 Our purpose is to strengthen collaboration links between LGI teams in order to offer a global and pertinent analysis of mobility systems.